 The NHSC can help you recruit and retain qualified providers who care about communities in need and choose to work where they are needed most.
 Before applying to become an NHSC-approved site, make sure that your facility is an eligible site type and can meet the following requirements.

-- Eligible sites must be located in a Federally-designated Health Professional Shortage Area (HPSA) and serve the population of that same HPSA.
+- Eligible sites must be physically located in a Federally-designated Health Professional Shortage Area (HPSA) and serve the population of that same HPSA.
 The HPSA must correspond to the services provided at that site (e.g., a site providing dental services must have a dental HPSA).
 To determine if your facility is located in a HPSA:

-- Site must be a primary care outpatient facility, or a CMS-certified Critical Access Hospital that provides medical, dental, or mental and behavioral health services
+- Site must be a primary care outpatient facility, or a CMS-certified Critical Access Hospital that provides medical, dental, or mental and behavioral health services.

 - Site must utilize a qualified discounted/sliding fee schedule and have had it in place for at least 12 months.